-One of the most effective Methods of preventing sexual assault is bystander intervention, Which encourages people to identify situations that might lead to sexual misconduct and then safely intervene to prevent misconduct from occurring?
+one of the most effective Methods of preventing sexual assault is bystander's intervention, which encourages people to identify situations that might lead to sexual misconduct and then safely intervene to prevent misconduct from occurring?

 - A. Recognizing when to intervene.
 Some people might be concerned that they are being encouraged to place themselves in jeopardy to stop crimes in progress.
-This is not the case.
+This is no the case.
 There are many situations and events that occur prior to sexual misconduct that is appropriate for intervention.
-Bystander intervention encourages people to watch for those behaviors and situations that appear to be inappropriate, coercive and harassing. - B. Responsibility to intervene.
-The college deems that it is every person $rac{1}{3}$ s responsibility to take safe and reasonable actions to prevent sexual misconduct. - C. Ways to intervene - 1.
-Making up an excuse to get a person out of a potentially dangerous situation; - 2.
+Bystander intervention encourages people to watch for those behaviors and situations that appear to be inappropriate, coercive and harassment. - B. Responsibility to intervene.
+The college deems that is every person's responsibility to take safe and reasonable actions to prevent sexual misconduct. - C. Ways to intervene - 1.
+Making up an excuse to get a person out of potentially dangerous situation; - 2.
 Letting an individual know that his or her actions may lead to serious consequences; - 3.
-Not leaving a person 7 s side who may be in trouble despite the efforts of someone else to get him/her alone or away from you; - 4.
-Using a group of friends to remind someone behaving inappropriately that his or her behavior should be respectful; - 5.
-Taking steps to curb someone [¬] s use of alcohol before problems occur; - 6.
-Calling the authorities when the situation warrants. - D. Understanding how to safely implement the choice.
+Not leaving a person's side who may be in trouble despite the efforts of someone else to get him/her alone or away from you; - 4.
+Using a group of friends to remind someone behaving inappropriately that hi or her behavior should be respectful; - D. Understanding how to safely implement the choice.
 Safety is paramount in bystander intervention.
 Usually, intervening in a group is safer that intervening individually.
 Also, choosing a method of intervention that deescalates the situation is safer than attempting a confrontation.
 However, there is no single rule that can account for every situation.
 Please use good judgment and always put safety first.